Anti-Assyrian sentiment: Kurdistan

 authority.
 According to Dr. Smith, the death toll from these events ranged between 10,000 and 15,000, with roughly 10,000 killed during the initial campaign.
 Another American missionary, Justin Perkins, estimated that about 7,000 Nestorians were slain in Tkhuma alone in 1846.

-In 1850, 10,000 Nestorians and Armenians were brutally massacred in the Kurdish regions near the head-waters of the Tigris, carried out by certain Kurdish and Muslim forces involved in the conflict.

 In 1911, Jessie Payne Margoliouth, a British Assyriologist, while describing the Ottoman Empire, stated that the Kurds "are natural enemies of the Assyrians, and live side by side with them.
 Struggles are almost constantly going on between them, frequently producing actual conflicts."
 In October 1917, the Ottomans launched the Persian campaign with the hopes of capturing more land.
 The Assyrians, led by Agha Petros, held them off until June 1918; however, up to 100,000 Assyrians left Persia in 1918, but around half died of Turkish and Kurdish massacres, starvation, disease, or famine.
 About 80 percent of Assyrian clergy and influential leaders had perished.

 The Associated Press reported that in the vicinity of Urmia, "Turkish regular troops and Kurds are persecuting and massacring Assyrian Christians."
 The victims included 800 massacred near Urmia, and 2,000 dead from disease.
 Two hundred Assyrians were burned to death inside a church, and the Russians had discovered more than 700 bodies of massacre victims in the village of Hafdewan outside Urmia, "mostly naked and mutilated", some with gunshot wounds, others decapitated, and others chopped to pieces.
 The New York Times reported on 11 October that 12,000 Assyrian Christians had died of massacre, hunger, or disease; thousands of girls as young as seven had been raped in sex attacks, or forcibly converted to Islam; Christian villages had been destroyed, and three-fourths of these Christian villages were burned to the ground.

 In the Kurdistan Region, Assyrians claimed that Kurdish authorities often attempted to portray Assyrians as Christian Kurds.
 In 2008, Assyrians formed the Qaraqosh Protection Committee, aiming to protect Assyrian towns, villages, and regions.
 In 2008, Paulos Faraj Rahho was assassinated.
 Some Assyrians accused the Kurds, while others accused the Arabs.
 Some Assyrians have claimed that Kurdish forces, namely KDP, often used to practice shooting targets on Assyrian cultural heritage sites.